ArturoDent/find-and-transform/README.md

 > If you are using no `find` but are selecting text that you want treated as a regular expression (like `\n text (\d)`) do not double-escape those special regex characters.
 Just use the same regex you would use in the Find Widget.
 Remember to have `isRegex` set to true in this case.

-> Finally, if you select multiple instances of the same text the generated `find` term will have any duplicates removed.  `Set.add()` is a beautiful thing.
+> Finally, if you select multiple instances of the same text the generated `find` term will have any duplicates removed.
+Javascript's `Set.add()` is a beautiful thing.

 ```jsonc
 {